Bay Window Size Calculator

 How much difference does a carb spacer make?
 A carb spacer can help improve airflow and fuel atomization, leading to slight power gains and improved throttle response, but the effect is usually modest.

-See also Spanking Calculator
+See also Vitamin D Calculator for Child

 Did they ever make a 3-barrel carburetor?
 Yes, some manufacturers have produced 3-barrel carburetors, but they are less common compared to 2-barrel and 4-barrel designs.